TimonPost/quinn/docs/book/src/quinn/data-transfer.md

 | **Unidirectional Stream** | one way stream communication. | see [open_uni][open_uni] |
 | **Unreliable Messaging** | message based unreliable communication. | see [send_datagram][send_datagram] |

-Soon we will discuss this in more detail with a few more people.
+Soon we will discuss this in more detail.

 ## How to Use